BjoernRave/Oompa-Loompa-Worker-Directory/README.md

 It is created with React, React Router, Redux and Styled Components

+In a real world application I would be more concerned with the seperation of logic and view, or presentational and container component

 To run it just clone or download this repo, run:

 `npm install`